 If you are a Houston area home or business owner that has had your water, wind, fire, or hail damage insurance claim denied you may have been the victim of bad faith insurance adjustment practices.
 Texas law regulates insurance companies but insurance companies break the law when they deny your business, personal, or homeowner property claim in bad faith.
 Look for these signs of insurance company adjusters wrongfully denying a claim.
+Discover more about the intricacies of bad faith insurance claims to safeguard your rights and interests.

 Insurance companies are legally required to thoroughly review a property damaged by water damage.
 However, insurance adjusters may very well make the review process as difficult as possible and work to delay any coverage to follow or even neglect to inspect the property.
 Common property damage insurance claims for a home or business occur when a flood has destroyed the structure or the structure has been damaged or destroyed by water such as water from burst pipes.
 Claims adjusters and their underwriters should inspect the damage to determine the extent and cost of repairs before they can even begin to deny a claim for loss.
 In some cases, the adjuster may even fail to inspect the damaged property before it is determined to be water damaged and accepted as a loss.